A concluding example & story

 In her dreams Casey would dress up as a boy and beg her great-grandfather to take her on one of his adventures.

-And what adventures they had: fighting sea monsters, braving life-threatening storms, uncovering plots by devious sailors, or fighting villains who had smuggled themselves on board, or landing on a secret island full of exotic beasts.
+And what adventures they had: fighting sea monsters, braving life-threatening storms, uncovering plots by devious sailors, fighting villains who had smuggled themselves on board, or landing on a secret island full of terrible beasts.

-Loving stories and loving Blue Meadows played a part when Casey decided to open a bookshop.
+Casey’s love for stories and for Blue Meadows influenced her decision to open a bookshop.
 But there was something else.
-Casey loved reading, and she wanted to share the worlds she discovered in books.
+Casey wanted to share the worlds she discovered in books.

 So many people only knew a handful of authors like Shakespeare, Austen, Dickens, Doyle, Woodhouse, Priestley, Christie.
 But what about contemporary writers?
 What about writers from other countries, other cultures?
 Or writers with disabilities?
 Or queer writers?
 Or writers who had faced death and were starting over?
-Or writers who had to stay anonymous, because in their country a woman wasn’t allowed to write?
+Or writers who had to stay anonymous, because in their country they couldn’t speak freely or didn’t have an accepted gender?

 There were so many worlds to discover.